maxplanck-ie/snakepipes/docs/content/workflows/RNA-seq.rst

 In this mode,
-the pipeline uses one of the selected aligners to create BAM files, followed by gene-level quantification using **featurecounts**.
+the pipeline uses one of the selected aligners to create BAM files, followed by gene-level quantification using **featureCounts**.
 Gene-level differential expression analysis is then performed using **DESeq2**.

 "allelic-mapping"